Please note: Help to Buy Equity Loan will close to new applications on 31 October 2022.

 There are some specialist lenders who are more willing to lend and approve a mortgage for borrowers with adverse credit, the type of adverse credit which they will consider are: Defaulted payments, CCJ’s, debt management plans, IVA’s, bankruptcy and late payments

-A mortgage advisor’s advice is extremely useful, especially if you have bad credit and need advice on which lenders to turn to for the best chance of approval for a Help to Buy mortgage.
+A mortgage adviser’s advice is extremely useful, especially if you have bad credit and need advice on which lenders to turn to for the best chance of approval for a Help to Buy mortgage.

 Mainstream lenders lack the specialist knowledge needed to properly assess your Help to Buy mortgage application and often they turn bad credit borrowers.